hirviid/react-apollo-architecture/README.md

 Similar to [react-redux-architecture](https://github.com/hirviid/react-redux-architecture), but with Apollo (GraphQL) instead of Redux.

+# React Apollo Architecture

+**Work in progress**

+An opinionated architecture for structuring large React/Redux applications.

 ### Features

 * Uses Apollo with apollo-link-rest to use GraphQL in the front-end with a regular REST back-end